pfirsich/makelove/README.md

 A packaging tool for [löve](https://love2d.org) games

 ## Features
-* Build fused win32 and win64 löve binaries with effortless setting of .exe metadata (including the icon)
+* Build fused win32 and win64 löve binaries (including handling of .exe metadata and icon, but only on Windows & WINE!)
-* Build [AppImage](https://appimage.org/)s using the AppImages from [love-appimages](pfirsich/love-appimages) (this implies support for löve 0.10 and 0.9!)
+* Build [AppImage](https://appimage.org/)s using the AppImages from [love-appimages](pfirsich/love-appimages) (This is feature is only supported on Linux and WSL2.
+WSL does not support AppImages for a lack of FUSE support)
 * Proper handling of shared libraries (both Lua modules and FFI)!
 * Packaging of those binaries in archives, including extra files
 * Versioned builds